cincuranet/blog/_posts/2009-04-09-229310-sorting-in-iqueryable-using-string-as-column-name.md

 ---
+title: |
-title: "Sorting in IQueryable using string as column name"
+  Sorting in IQueryable using string as column name
 date: 2009-04-09T20:33:00Z
 tags:
   - Entity Framework